A New Modified Newton-Type Iteration Method for Solving Generalized Absolute Value Equations: A shift splitting Modified Newton-Type (SSMN) Iteration Method

-and proposed the following modified Newton-type (MN) iterative scheme to solve the GAVE \eqref{1.1}:
+and proposed the MN iterative scheme to solve the GAVE \eqref{1.1}:

-By comparing the coefficient matrix at each iteration step, we can find that the MN iteration has better conditioned coefficient matrix than the Picard iteration due to the positive semi-definite matrix $\Omega$.
-In particular, the MN iterative method \eqref{2.2} can reduce to the Picard iterative method \eqref{1.5} when $\Omega=\textbf{0}$, with $\textbf{0}$ standing for the zero matrix.
+By comparing the coefficient matrix at each iteration step, we can find that the MN iteration has a better-conditioned coefficient matrix than the Picard iteration \eqref{1.5} considering the PSD matrix $\Omega$.
+In particular, the MN iterative method \eqref{2.2} is reduced to the Picard iterative method \eqref{1.5} when $\Omega=\textbf{0}$, with $\textbf{0}$ standing for the zero matrix.